 We formally define an entity collection as a collection of extracted text spans tied to named entity mentions.
-These named entity mentions $M =\{ne_i\}_{i=1}^n$ , where $ne_i$ is the $i_{th}$ named entity in the mention collection $M$ and $n$ is the size of $M$.
+We denote these named entity mentions as $M =\{ne_i\}_{i=1}^n$ , where $ne_i$ is the $i_{th}$ named entity in the mention collection $M$ and $n$ is the size of $M$.

 Cross-lingual entity lexicon creation seeks to create two entity collections $M_1$ and $M_2$ in a source and target language respectively.
 These two collections should be generated such that for each entity mention in $ne_i \in M_1$ in the source language, there is a corresponding named entity $ne_j \in M_2$ in the target language such that $ne_i$ and $ne_j$ refer to the same named entity in their respective language.